typsy-dev/documentation/README.md

 https://docs.google.com/document/d/1vv0EgVPCiCUX15xJEFbs0elN80CzUsri1OvxBgrI4oU/edit?usp=sharing

 # Integration options
-The following sections detail some of the integration options available
+The following sections detail some of the specific integration options covered in the 'Integration Overview'.

 ## LTI
 Utilizing the Learning Tools Interoperability (LTI) standard is a common, robust and simple approach supported by many Learning Management Systems (LMS).